FaaSr/FaaSr-tutorial/README.md

 mc_ls("play/faasr/tutorial2")
 ```

-# Using the JSON Builder Shiny app
+# Using the FaaSr workflow builder

-While you can create and edit FaaSr configuration files in any text editor, we provide a graphical user interface in a shiny app to facilitate the development of simple workflows.
-You can use this tool to create a configuration from scratch, or upload a JSON configuration as a starting point.
-The Shiny app allows you to download the final JSON to your computer for use in FaaSr, for example as in faasr_tutorial_larger <- faasr(json_path="tutorial_larger.json", env="faasr_env")
+While you can create and edit FaaSr configuration files in any text editor, FaaSr also provides a Shiny app graphical user interface to facilitate the development of simple workflows using your browser.
+You can use it to edit a configuration from scratch, or from an existing JSON configuration file that you upload as a starting point, and then download the edited JSON file to your computer for use in FaaSr, for example as in faasr_tutorial_larger <- faasr(json_path="tutorial_larger.json", env="faasr_env")

-[Right-click here to open the JSON Builder Shiny app in another window](https://faasr.shinyapps.io/faasr-json-builder/).
-You can download the tutorial_larger.json from this repository, then upload to the Shiny app, and you will be able to visualize the image shown above
+[Right-click here to open the FaaSr workflow builder in another window](https://faasr.shinyapps.io/faasr-json-builder/).
+To test it, you can upload the tutorial_larger.json from this tutorial, and you will be able to visualize and edit the workflow shown above.

 # Under the hood - GitHub Actions